 Yes.
 Aggravated DWI convictions frequently impact medical, nursing, teaching, legal, and CDL licenses, especially when the case is a felony.

-Sources: Michael & Associates research, Texas DWI and DUI Glossary, Texas Penal Code, Texas Transportation Code, Texas Department of Transportation (TxDOT), Texas Department of Motor Vehicles (DMV), Texas State Office of Administrative Hearings (SOAH).
+Sources: This article was sourced using information from Michael & Associates research, Texas DWI and DUI Glossary, Texas Penal Code, Texas Transportation Code, Texas Department of Transportation (TxDOT), Texas Department of Motor Vehicles (DMV), Texas State Office of Administrative Hearings (SOAH).